-Underweight = BMI of less than 18.5
+- Underweight = BMI of less than 18.5

-Normal weight = BMI of 18.5 to 24.9
+- Normal weight = BMI of 18.5 to 24.9

-Overweight = BMI of 25 to 29.9
+- Overweight = BMI of 25 to 29.9

-Obese = BMI of 30 or greater
+- Obese = BMI of 30 or greater

-For example, some studies show that Asians have a higher risk of weight-related diseases despite being in the “normal weight” category, so the thresholds for what’s considered overweight or obese should be lowered for this group.
+For example, some studies show that Asians have a higher risk of weight-related diseases despite being in the “normal weight” category, so some experts recommend lowering the threshold for what’s considered overweight or obese for Asians.

-Thus, they decided to use BMI as a proxy for body fatness, which is how it’s still used today.
+Scientists needed a simple way to estimate the body fat percentage of large groups of people to confirm their suspicions, and began using BMI as a proxy for body fatness, which is how it’s still used today.